pmgledhill102/ace-training-content/ace/content/week2/05-connectivity.md

   * Multi-tenant applications where tenants (in Service Projects) need access to a shared network infrastructure.

 ---
+zoom: 0.8
+---

-# VPC Connectivity Options: Cloud VPN - Types & Use Cases
+# Cloud VPN - Types & Use Cases

 * **What is Cloud VPN?** Securely connects your on-premises network or another cloud provider's network to your Google Cloud VPC network over an IPsec VPN tunnel.
 * **Types of Cloud VPN Gateways:**